Using and launching RStudio with .Rmd files

 Autosave details

-• Indicated by the color and content below the RStudio logo (top left)
+• When the file is open, its autosave status is indicated by the color and content below the RStudio logo at the top left of the screen.

-• To change the default autosave period, go to Options > Settings > Save.
+• To change the default autosave period, open the file and go to Options > Settings > Save.

 Running long calculations?